21 minute read

 - Run ads with Local Extensions

-What should I not do with my Google My Business Listing?
+What should I not do with my Google Business Profile Listing?

 Your Google Maps pin is important, very important.
 Do NOT put it in the wrong place.
 Don’t ignore your reviews just because they’re positive or negative.
 Reply to all.
 That goes for chat, too.
 Don’t respond harshly or defensively to negative reviews, even if they’re rude.
 Acknowledge that someone had a bad time with your business.
 Let them know you care about their experience with you and you are going to work to ensure it does not happen again.
 Make yourself available to chat and find out if there is anything you can do to remedy the situation.

-Why can’t I see my business on Google My Business?
+Why can’t I see my business on Google Business Profile?

 Why did Google delete my reviews?